 Dr Sunil Dubey

+Sunil Dubey is a thought leader in connecting global cities through people to people and institutional networks.
 He specialises in areas of governance and public assets, urban innovation, and institutional capacity building at government levels.
-He is one of the founding members and trustees of Geneva foundation for governance and public policy, which operates Centre de Recherche pour la Sécurité et le Dévelopement and Geneva graduate school of governance.
+He is one of the founding members and trustees of the Geneva Foundation for Governance and public policy, which operates Centre de Recherche pour la Sécurité et le Dévelopement and the Geneva graduate school of Governance.
 Sunil was Metropolis Ambassador and senior advisor to the Metropolis World Association between 2008 to 2018.
 He has advised and conducted executive training programmes for the local governments of Guangzhou, Seoul, Mashhad, Johannesburg, Dubai, Delhi, Buenos Aires and Barcelona on innovation, city leadership, sustainability and smart cities.
-Sunil was executive board member of Citiscope publications, now part of Thompson Reuters foundation and member of World Economic Forum’s advisory board for Urban Development and Infrastructure.
-He had earlier chaired the property chapter of Australia India Business Council and was a technical director and executive board member for not-for-profit registered community housing provider Common Equity NSW (Australia).
-He earned his PhD doctorate at the University of Sydney in government ownership of public assets where is teaches in property and asset management.
-He is an adjunct professor at Asian School of Architecture and Design innovation in Cochin, India.
+Sunil was an executive board member of Citiscope publications, now part of the Thompson Reuters Foundation and a member of the World Economic Forum’s advisory board for Urban Development and Infrastructure.
+He had earlier chaired the property chapter of the Australia India Business Council and was a technical director and executive board member for not-for-profit registered community housing provider Common Equity NSW (Australia).
+He earned his PhD doctorate at the University of Sydney in government ownership of public assets, where is teaches property and asset management.
+He is an adjunct professor at the Asian School of Architecture and Design Innovation in Cochin, India.

 Dr Keith D. Parry